zx80/flask-simple-auth/docs/TUTORIAL.md

 FSA_AUTH = ["token", "basic", "param", "none"]
 ```

-Then we need token secret and route which allows to create a token.
+Then we need a token signature secret and a route to create a token.
 Edit File `acme.conf` to add the secret and delay of your chosing:

 ```python